Corporate cybercrime is on the rise.

 The next step of your Zero Trust implementation process is to map out your Zero Trust network architecture.
 Your specific architecture will be customized, built specifically to defend the protect surface we outlined in step one.

-By using this type of gateway, you will be able to add more layers of access control, giving you the ability to restrict and award access appropriately, only providing access to the users and devices that need the specified data at that moment.
+By using this type of gateway, you can add more layers of access control, allowing you to restrict and grant access appropriately, only providing access to the users and devices that need the specified data at that moment.

 4. Outline a Zero Trust Policy